-The clinical team are able to deal with a lot of mental health issues, with support in house from “social prescribers” from HALE who can help with anxiety, depression, debt, housing issues and signpost support around work and benefits.
+The clinical team are able to deal with a range of mental health issues, with support in house from Social Prescribers from HALE who can help with anxiety, depression, debt, housing issues and signpost support around work and benefits.
 The GP team can help with more severe mental health issues and our practice nurses support patients with long term mental health conditions to stay healthy with an annual physical health check.

 We also recommend these local and national mental health services that can help you maintain good mental health and help you in a crisis.

 First Response – support 24 hours a day for people suffering a mental health crisis.
 Available seven days a week to people of all ages living in Bradford.
 Call 01274 221181